mcglincy/dungeondraw-foundry-vtt/README.md

 ## How it works

-* Need GM or Assistant GM permission to see new Dungeon Draw scene tools.
 * New dungeon-drawing layer under the Foundry background layer.
-* Auto-creates walls and doors from what you draw.
+* Players need at least Trusted Player permission to see and use the new Dungeon Draw scene tools.
+GM or Assistant DM permission will allow Dungeon Draw to automatically update lighting walls, as well as update scene settings (background color, grid) from theme selection.
 * Saved as a JournalEntry in a "Dungeon Draw" folder.
   * Map note in the upper left links the current scene to the JournalEntry.
   * JournalEntry and Note are created as soon as you start drawing a new dungeon.
   * To delete: delete the Note and/or the JournalEntry.

-## Wall and Door Creation

-Dungeon Draw automatically creates Foundry lighting walls and doors from what you've drawn.
-Warning: every time you draw, Dungeon Draw deletes ALL EXISTING WALLS and recreates them.
-That means that using Dungeon Draw on a scene that already has manually placed walls WILL DELETE THOSE WALLS.
+  * For Trusted Player: to allow editing, you may need to them as the owner of Journal Entries that were previously created by the GM.

 ## Using floor textures